LukeGrahamLandry/franca/docs/caching.md

 to rerun all the comptime code which defeats the whole point of the caching.
 The same applies to things that interact with compiler apis like `@macros` and import_c.
 If your c code `#include`s something, that file is not part of the cache validation.
+> import_c is extra confusing because it has its own level of caching that does look at `#include`s

 Files read with include_bytes ARE part of cache validation.